HJvA/Mooshimeter-Pythonista-IOS/README.md

    Including: channel functions and ranges
  - show meter results on ui screen
    Including Voltage, Current, Resistance, Temperature and other measured values
- - read command tree from instrument and show it on the console or in a log file
+ - read command tree from instrument and show it on the console
+ - provide debug communication data in a log file

 Usage
  - fetch this github repository files in Pythonista 3
  - have Bluetooth enabled on IOS
  - have Mooshimeter ready
  - run file uiMeter.py

 Todo
- - graphical user interface with graphs
+ - graphical user interface
- - Retrieve log files from the instrument (how?)
+ - Retrieve log files from the instrument
+ - show depth buffer in a graph

-There are still some issues (but not too serious)
+There are still some issues (some not too serious)
  - there is a BADREAD diagnostics message shown
- - some unknown data items in time_utc node
+ - some unknown data items in time_utc node when trigger continuous
+ - depth buffer is dumped to time_utc node when analysis=2 but format not yet understood
+ - BUF_LSB2NATIVE is 0.0 when analysis has not been set to 2 before
+ - BUF_BPS has value 8 but should have value 24
- - crc32 does not calculate correctly reading cmd_tree
+ - CHn:BUF node does not return enough samples according to depth setting

 Refered products: